 Available thicknesses: 1.4 um / 1.6 um / 2 um / 2.4 um / 3 um

-Spin time is 40s.
-Softbake is performed at 50µm proximity.
-Softbake temperature is 110° for all databases except for “Quartz” (118°C).
+Spin time is 45 seconds.
+Softbake is performed at minimum proximity.
+Softbake temperature is 110°C for all options.

 - Find the spin-coating speed “XXXX” [RPM] matching your target thickness from the AZ nLOF 2020 spincurve.

 - When coating on wafers, use the STD_”XXXX” recipe, which includes a 500 RPM spreading step and 40 seconds of main coating step.

 - When coating on small chips, use the CHIP_”XXXX” recipe, which includes 40 seconds of main coating step and a short acceleration at the end to reduce edge bead effects.

 - Softbake temperature: 105°C

 The following table lists the recommend dose “to clear” for AZ nLOF 2020 coated on silicon wafers.
 It is recommended to perform a contrast curve / exposure matrix calibration for wafers other than silicon.

 |Equipment:||MABA6, MA6 Gen3 (no filter)||VPG 200, MA6 Gen3 (filter), MJB4||MLA 150|

 |1.4 — 3||>180||>90||>150|